smirn0v/pretty-arm/README.md

 otool disasm beatifier.

-* cctools patch to make otool output parsable.
+* cctools patch to make otool output parsable (added '-z' option to use with '-o').
 Apply with 'patch -p5 < cctools-836.patch'.
 Generated with diff -rupN.